Practice Fusion: Using an Electronic Health Record (EHR) to meet Utah state mandates for certified e-prescribing for controlled substances (EPCS).

 Practice Fusion’s EPCS system:

-Integrating CSD data within an Electronic Health Record (EHR) like Practice Fusion, provides a streamlined clinical workflow for providers.
-The EHR automatically initiates a patient query, validates the provider’s credentials in CSD and returns the patient’s prescription record directly within the provider’s EHR.
-The integration should seamlessly fit into the clinical workflow and allow for real-time or near real-time presentation of CSD data within the EHR.
+Although the integration between Practice Fusion and the Utah CSD is not yet available, integrating Utah CSD data within an Electronic Health Record (EHR), like Practice Fusion, can help provide a streamlined clinical workflow for providers.
+An EHR that is integrated with the Utah CSD has the ability to automatically initiate a patient query, validate the provider’s credentials in the Utah CSD, and return the patient’s prescription record directly within the provider’s EHR.
+The integration would seamlessly fit into the clinical workflow and allow for near real-time presentation of Utah CSD data within the EHR.

 e-Prescribing allows a prescriber to use an EHR to: